bdar-lab/heb_architecture_corpus/README.md

 Primary researcher: Dr. Or Aleksandrowicz
 Project supervisors: Dr. Daniel Rosenberg, Dr. Omri Shafer-Raviv
-Project advisors: Dr. Noam Ordan.
-Dr. Nick Howell
+Project advisors: Dr. Noam Ordan, Dr. Nick Howell
-Project assistants: Dina El Qasem, Hodaya Saada, Mai Sabbah, Naama Koren, Sherry-Atara Khasdan, Shiran-Ester Shnaiderman
+Project assistants: Dina El Qasem, Hodaya Saada, Mai Sabbah, Sherry-Atara Khasdan, Naama Koren, Shiran-Ester Shnaiderman

 The construction industry is one of the main economic sectors in Israel and it is expected to maintain its central position in the coming decades in light of the country's rapid population growth rate.
 Unlike many developed countries, where the rate of new construction is slow due to low rates of population growth, in Israel the built-up area doubles every 25 years.
 The creation of a textual corpus in Hebrew on construction, planning, and architecture is expected to facilitate and expedite the development of NLP-based tools for application and assimilation in technological fields related to the construction industry.